sirbudd/Weather---App/README.md

 ## Running the app

+### The app is in main-app

 Run `python3 producer.py` then `python3 consumer.py`.

 The producer will connect to the Weather API (Open Weather) and store your data in a shared memory block.

-The consumer will read this data, log it inside `logs.log`, send an email if the delta is too high, and close the sahred memory block.
+The consumer will read this data, log it inside `logs.log`, send an email if the delta is too high, and close the shared memory block.